 Enjoying a versatile operatic career, Angelika Kirchschlager is also a celebrated recitalist and considered one of the foremost interpreters of Richard Strauss.
-Alongside her, pianist Malcolm Martineau rejoins the artistic team in 2017 in an unmissable opportunity to explore both the luxuriant late romantic Lied and operatic arias of one of the great vocal composers of the twentieth century.
+Alongside her, pianist Malcolm Martineau rejoins the artistic team for our 2017 ENOA course in an unmissable opportunity to explore both the luxuriant late romantic Lied and operatic arias of one of the great vocal composers of the twentieth century.

 23 March–1 April 2018